dmitrizzle/dev/src/docs/EXPERIENCE.md

 **Technical Co-Founder.** Toronto.

 HBE was a Canadian startup that designed iPhone applications.
 As a co-founder, I designed various components of an iPhone application and helped get the seed round funding.

+#### **Dmitri’s Animation.** 2009-2012

+**Sole Proprietor.** Toronto.

+Dmitri’s Animation was a contracting business I started that produced video content and provided web services.
+I was paid through this busienss name by [Henning Solutions](#work-experience) and other clients, like [Sheridan College](#education) who hired me to produce short animation videos for their stage producdtion.
+[See the archived website](https://web.archive.org/web/20110207124816/http://dmitrisanimation.com/-tv).

 ![`chat-bubble` UI](/chat-bubble.gif "`chat-bubble` UI")